 Finally, security and guarantees provided in the context of qualifying “refinancing agreements” (acuerdos de refinanciación) that achieve a minimum level of support from creditors and comply with specific requirements or are endorsed by the courts (homologación judicial) are protected against claw-back risk.
 The Spanish legal framework governing refinancing agreements has been used extensively over the past six years.
 A new consolidated text of the Insolvency Law entered into force in September 2020 (which included technical adjustments and recent case law) but a deeper reform of the Insolvency Law, and, in particular, of the pre-insolvency restructuring regime, is expected (with enthusiasm) from the transposition of the Directive (EU) 2019/1023 on preventative restructuring frameworks.

-According to Spanish law, Stamp Duty is triggered when a public deed (escritura pública) or a notarial minutes (acta notarial) is granted with economically valuable content and is (i) eligible to be registered with a public registry (eg, Land Registry or Commercial Registry) and (ii) not subject to Transfer Tax, Capital Duty or Inheritance and Gift Tax.
+According to Spanish law, stamp duty (on notarial documents) is triggered when a public deed (escritura pública) or a notarial minutes (acta notarial) is granted with economically valuable content and is (i) eligible to be registered with a public registry (eg, the land registry or commercial registry) and (ii) not subject to transfer tax, capital duty or inheritance and gift tax.

-Furthermore, (i) specific guarantees granted by persons who are not engaged in business activities (eg, individuals) may trigger Spanish transfer tax (typically 1% of the secured amount) for the guaranteed party, and (ii) specific promissory notes and checks may also be subject to Stamp Duty (generally at a 0.3% rate on the face value of the specific commercial instrument).
+Furthermore, (i) specific guarantees granted by persons who are not engaged in business activities (eg, natural persons) may trigger Spanish transfer tax (typically 1% of the secured amount) for the guaranteed party, and (ii) specific promissory notes and cheques may also be subject to stamp duty (generally at a 0.3% rate on the face value of the specific commercial instrument).
 These rates may change depending on the specific autonomous region.

 In general, interest payments from a Spanish source are subject to withholding tax at the current rate of 19%.
 Specific exemptions or reductions may apply to such withholding obligations depending primarily on the lenders’ particular circumstances and tax residence.
 The actual taxation and withholding requirements applicable in Spain must be determined on a case-by-case basis.

-Having said that, if the lender is the beneficial owner of the Spanish-source income and is (i) a Spanish credit entity, (ii) a Spanish branch of a foreign credit entity (duly registered before the Bank of Spain), (iii) an entity resident in an EU or EEA (with a tax information exchange agreement with Spain in the latter case (eg, Iceland and Norway)) member state not acting through a country or territory considered a tax haven under Spanish law or through a permanent establishment located outside the EU, or (iv) an entity resident in a jurisdiction that has entered into a double tax treaty with Spain that contains an exemption for interest payments and is fully entitled to benefit from that treaty, the interest payment should be exempt from withholding tax in Spain.
-Note that, for these purposes, EU residents and treaty lenders must (i) not carry out a business in Spain through a permanent establishment with which that lender is effectively connected and (b) obtain a valid and in-force certificate of tax residency in their specific country of residence (within the meaning of the tax treaty, if applicable).
-The certificate should be provided in a timely manner to the borrower before any payment of interest is due or paid (whichever occurs first).
+Having said that, if the lender is the beneficial owner of the Spanish-source income and is (i) a Spanish credit entity, (ii) a Spanish branch of a foreign credit entity (validly registered with the Bank of Spain), (iii) an entity resident in an EU or EEA (with a tax information exchange agreement with Spain in the latter case (eg, Iceland and Norway)) member state not acting through a country or territory considered a tax haven pursuant to Spanish law or through a permanent establishment located outside the EU (or EEA, as indicated), or (iv) an entity resident in a jurisdiction that has entered into a double taxation treaty with Spain that contains an exemption for interest payments and is fully entitled to benefit from that treaty, the interest payment should be exempt from withholding tax in Spain.
+Note that, for these purposes, EU residents and treaty lenders must (i) not operate a business in Spain through a permanent establishment with which that lender is effectively connected and (ii) obtain a valid and in-force certificate of tax residency in their specific country of residence (within the meaning of the tax treaty, if applicable).
+The certificate should be provided in a timely manner to the borrower before any payment of interest is due or made (whichever occurs first).

-Since 2012, Spanish law has had no thin capitalisation rules or restrictions on debt financing, as these rules were substituted by the interest deduction barrier rules set out below.
-However, it is advisable to apply an arm’s length thin cap ratio for the financing of Spanish companies by related parties, something that must be analysed on a case-by-case basis (as the former 1:3 equity-to-debt ratio is not a safe harbour any more).
+Since 2012, Spanish law has had no thin-capitalisation rules or restrictions on debt financing, as these rules were substituted by the interest deduction barrier rules set out below.
+However, it is advisable to apply an arm’s-length thin cap ratio for the financing of Spanish companies by related parties, something that must be analysed on a case-by-case basis (as the former 1:3 equity-to-debt ratio is not a safe harbour any more).

-The deductibility of financial expenses faces the following limits under Spanish tax law.
+The deductibility of financial expenses is subject to the following limits under Spanish tax law.

 Potentially Abusive Financing Schemes